mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 Assistant: {"sym": "N", "num": 7, "wgt": 14.0067}
 ```

-Try your questions once more and observe as the JSON keys match your examples.
+Try the questions once more and observe as the JSON keys match the examples.

 {% gallery %}
 ![Ask for JSON](../assets/images/hands-on-llm-tutorial/017a.png)